Financial planning isn’t the pen-and-paper activity it used to be.

 Today’s advisors need more than fancy desk calculators to construct financial plans that incorporate all elements of their clients’ lives.
 State-of-the-art financial planning requires state-of-the-art financial planning software.

-“Financial planning software is fundamentally a collection of calculators that work in concert as an engine to solve household needs,” says John Amore, executive vice president of wealth management at Austin, Texas-based Kestra Financial.
+“Financial planning software is fundamentally a collection of calculators that work in concert as an engine to solve household needs,” says John Amore, executive vice president and head of wealth management at Austin, Texas-based Kestra Financial.
 Just as you choose a car with the right engine for the type of driving you do, you should choose the best financial planning software for the planning experience you and your clients want.

-How to Choose the Best Financial Planning Software
+How to Choose Financial Planning Software

 1. Determine whether you need goals-based or cash-flow-based software.

 3. Consider how your clients prefer to receive their financial plans — for example, in digital or paper form.